bdosono/bdosono.com/README.md

 ###Visuals
 + **Imagery**: Photo coming soon!
 + **Layout**: With respect to the *Law of Proximity*, my research interests (separated by bullet) are listed in their own section.
 Each H2 header is situated immediately above their section.
 With respect to the *Law of Similarity*, the social links are also grouped in their respective columns.
 + **Typography**: [Typography Handbook](http://typographyhandbook.com/) is a beautifully designed resource that explains best practices of how type is diplayed online.
-I chose to use [Stellar](http://pangrampangram.com/stellar.html) because it is one of the most condensed fonts I could find for free online—and it nominally reflects my interest in the cosmos.
-Stellar is a sans-serif font, which allows for legibility on the screen.
+I chose to use [Lato](http://www.latofonts.com/lato-free-fonts/) because it is an open-sourced sans-serif font, which allows for legibility on the screen.

 ##Data